 The Mansfield Fire Department serves a population of over 55,000 people within a 39 square mile area.
 Mansfield is located mostly within Tarrant County but also shares a portion of Johnson and Ellis counties.
 As a result, the department provides mutual aide to various fire departments in the area.

-Mansfield Fire Rescue processes requests for reports through our Fire Administration Office located at 1305 E. Broad St. Requests for reports are accepted for processing 72 hours after the incident.
-Download the Open Records Request Form.
-Please contact Kristin Hart at 817-276-4790 for further request application information.
+Mansfield Fire Rescue processes requests for reports through the City Secretary’s Office located at 1200 E. Broad St. Requests for reports must be made in writing and are accepted for processing 72 hours after the incident.
+You may email your request to email@example.com.

 The City of Mansfield Emergency Management Office is encouraging residents during this severe weather season to register for the city’s Code Red emergency notification system.
 Residents may register phone numbers to be called during specific weather events including tornado warnings, severe thunderstorm warnings and flash flood warnings.
 You can elect to receive one, two or all three warnings.